 First off you should check out our support document on how to create sublists for your tours and connect them to widgets on your website.
 This article is about making sure your website is well set up to take advantage of those.
 Bókun Website Builder: How to choose which products should be bookable on your website

 By adding the Advanced Website Upgrade app, you can add the TripAdvisor Reviews widget to your website.
+The App is FREE of charge.
 More information on our Apps.

 Step 1: Create pages

 To set up multiple tour groups pages (such as by region), you can build each page individually, however, we recommend only creating a single page, and then duplicating it.

 This will make it easier so that you don’t have to start from scratch on each page, and will make your site look better.
 Click Pages > Gear icon > Duplicate to duplicate pages.

 As shown above, there are 3 duplicate pages, for France, Canada, and America.
 Once each duplicate is created, you may edit the pages to reflect the distinct content they should have, such as different images, products, overviews, or anything else you feel that your customers should know about the particular group of products on that page.

 If you have a lot of different subgroups, you will find that they can make your header very busy for your customers.
 For good practice, you want to limit the amount of header options shown at once to about 4 items.
 If you have multiple new pages you want to create that are related, you may want to make a drop down menu for them in the header.
 In the case below, we can put all of our destination pages together underneath the Destination page in a dropdown menu